Staffordshire Bull Terrier standing alert outdoors

 Weight: 24-38 pounds

 Coat Type: Short, smooth, and low-maintenance.
-The coat lies close to the body and has a natural sheen.
+The coat lies close to the body and is easy to keep clean with basic brushing.

-Energy Level: High.
-Requires daily exercise and mental stimulation to stay balanced and content.
+Energy Level: High; needs daily exercise and play, plus mental stimulation to stay calm and content.

-Good with Other Pets: No (can be dog-selective and may not tolerate some animals)
+Good with Other Pets: No (may be dog-selective and can have strong terrier instincts).

-Barking Tendency: Low to Moderate.
-Not typically an excessive barker, but may vocalize if bored or under-stimulated.
+Barking Tendency: Low to Moderate; not typically an excessive barker, but may alert or vocalize when bored or under-exercised.

 Lifespan: 12-14 years

 Health Issues: Common concerns include hip dysplasia, juvenile cataracts, and skin allergies.
-Routine veterinary care, a balanced diet, and proper grooming help support long-term health.
+Keeping your Staffy at a healthy weight, doing regular checkups, and watching for itching or redness can help catch issues early.

 Hypoallergenic: No

-History: Developed in 19th-century England from bulldogs and smaller terriers, the Staffordshire Bull Terrier was originally bred for bull-baiting and later dog fighting.
-Over time, careful and responsible breeding transformed the breed into a devoted, people-loving family companion known for its courage and deep bond with its owners.
+History: Developed in 19th-century England from bulldogs and smaller terriers, the Staffordshire Bull Terrier was originally bred for blood sports.
+Over time, responsible breeding shifted the focus toward stable temperaments, and today the breed is widely valued as a devoted, people-loving companion with a courageous spirit.